Dynamics of quarks and gauge fields in the lowest-energy states in QCD and QED: Gauge field part of the action integral

 where ${\cal A}_{A}^{\rm I}$ and ${\cal A}_{A}^{\rm II}$ pertains to transverse gauge fields and transverse confinement, while ${\cal A}_{A}^{\rm III}$ is concerned mainly with longitudinal gauge field dynamics and longitudinal confinement:

 We can alternatively express the gauge field tensors $F^{\mu \nu}$ in terms of the gauge field vectors as $\bb E$=$\sum_{i=1}^3E^i \bb e^i$ and $\bb B$=$\sum_{i=1}^3B^i \bb e^i$.
 The action partition ${\cal A}_A^{\rm I}$ contains the magnetic field $F^{12}$=$-B^3$, which lies along the longitudinal direction perpendicular to the transverse plane.
-Such a magnetic field $\bb B$ is essential in sending the quarks and antiquarks into the Landau level orbitals that confine them on the transverse plane, as we shall demonstrate in Section VIIA.
+Such a magnetic field $\bb B$ confines the quarks and antiquarks into their Landau level orbitals on the transverse plane, as we shall demonstrate in Section 8.1.
 The zero mode of the Landau levels allows the quark and the antiquark to retain an effective mass $m_T$ that is the same as the quark rest mass $m$.
-Furthermore, As discussed in detail in Drell $et~al.$ \cite{Dre79}, such a magnetic field $\bb B$ is also essential in setting up the self-interaction between transverse gauge fields because the periodicity of the action cosine function in ${\cal A}_A^{\rm I}$ allows the transverse photons to interact among themselves to build up a confining interaction between the quark, the antiquark, and the other transverse gauge fields themselves in the transverse confinement in (2+1)D.
+Furthermore, As discussed in detail in Drell $et~al.$ \cite{Dre79}, such a magnetic field $\bb B$ also sets up the self-interaction between transverse gauge $\bb A$ fields.
+The periodicity of the action cosine function in ${\cal A}_A^{\rm I}$ allows the transverse photons to interact among themselves to build up a confining interaction between the quark, the antiquark, and the other transverse gauge fields themselves in the transverse confinement in (2+1)D.

 The second action partition ${\cal A}_A^{\rm II}$ pertains to $F^{23}=-B^1$, $F^{31}$=$-B^2$, $F^{01}$=$-E^1$, $F^{02}$=$-E^2$ which are the magnetic and electric field components lying on the transverse $\{x^1,x^2\}$ plane, and they participate directly in the transverse confinement of the quarks and the transverse gauge fields on the transverse plane.